pylint-dev/pylint/doc/installation.rst

 Installation
 ------------

 Dependencies
 ''''''''''''

 Pylint requires the latest `astng`_ and `logilab-common`_ packages.
-It should be compatible with any python version >= 2.5.
+It should be compatible with any Python version >= 2.5.

 .. _`astng`: https://bitbucket.org/logilab/astng
 .. _`logilab-common`: http://www.logilab.org/project/logilab-common